 Scrum of Scrums

-… the Scrum Team working on a single product is getting bigger and needs to split into multiple teams.
-The development teams now need to keep track of progress between parts of the product and monitor dependencies and alignment issues.
-Issues that cannot be resolved within individual teams become a shared challenge of all teams.
+… a Scrum Team is working on a single product with multiple Development Teams.
+The Development Teams need to coordinate dependencies and shared work.
+Dependencies that cannot be resolved within individual teams are a shared challenge of all teams.

 ✥ ✥ ✥

-Multiple Scrum Teams working on the same product need to coordinate their work and resolve inter-team dependency issues.
+Multiple Development Teams working on the same product need to coordinate their work and explore inter-team dependencies.
 But you often cannot know in advance all of the dependencies and how to resolve them.
 Even with extensive up-front planning, during the Sprint unforeseen dependencies may emerge that need to be handled by the teams.

-No single team should be responsible for integrating the work of the various Scrum Teams, it is the responsibility of all Scrum Teams.
-If a separate team is responsible for integrating the work unnecessary hand-offs and delay on feedback is introduced.
-On the other hand, if no explicit team is accountable to produce an Increment, ownership and commitment suffers.
-Integration work is left undone.
-The Development Teams involved should therefore explicitly commit to perform the overlapping work.
+No single team should be responsible for integrating the work of multiple Development Teams: it is the responsibility of all Development Teams.
+If a separate team is responsible for integrating the work, it introduces unnecessary hand-offs and feedback delay.
+On the other hand, if no explicit team is accountable to produce an Increment, ownership and commitment suffers and integration could be left undone.
+All the Development Teams involved should therefore share any overlapping integration work.

-Answering the first question helps identify overlapping work and dependencies.
-The Development Teams choose which PBI’s to implement, therefore they also know with which other Development Team they need to work together the coming Sprint to perform overlapping work.
-In answering the second question, the involved Development Teams plan the work needed to develop and perform the overlapping work.
+Answering the first question helps identify overlapping work and dependencies that need to be coordinated.
+The Development Teams choose which PBIs they want to implement, therefore they also know with which other Development Team they need to work together the coming Sprint to coordinate the overlapping work.
+In answering the second question, the involved Development Teams plan the work needed to develop and decide how to deal with the identified dependencies.

 Development Team members, who are actually working the overlapping work, attend the Scrum of Scrums.
 The Scrum of Scrums can discover new overlapping work that is needed to solve inter-team impediments and dependencies.
 The attendees make the newly discovered work transparent to their Development Teams by bringing it back to their team's Sprint Backlog.